-Her roles include Verdi’s Fenena, Larcher’s Saiko, Rossini’s Berta, Massenet’s Charlotte, Strauss’ Octavian, Wagner’s Mary, Siegrune, Prokofjev’s Sonjetka, Aksinja and Dvořák’s Kuchtík.
+Her roles include Verdi’s Fenena, Flora, Mozart’s Marcellina, Humperdinck’s Gertrud, Larcher’s Saiko (‘Das Jagdgewehr’), Rossini’s Berta, Massenet’s Charlotte, Strauss’ Jungfer Marianne Leitmetzerin, Composer, Turnage’s Wife/Doreen/Waitress/Sphinx (‘GREEK’), Wagner’s Waltraute, Wellgunde, Roßweiße, Grimgerde, Mary, Blumenmädchen & Stimme aus der Höhe, Prokofjev’s Sonjetka, Aksinja Janáček‘s Forester’s Wife/Owl and Dvořák’s Kuchtík.

 In concert she has sung works such as Shéhérazade by Ravel, Quatres Instants by Saariaho, Wesendonck Lieder by Wagner and Les Nuits D’été by Berlioz.

-She took many masterclasses to continue her studies.
+Iris is an alumna of the Opera Studio at the Bayerische Staatsoper in Munich and a graduate of the Utrecht Conservatory in Holland.
+She took part in many masterclasses to continue her studies.
 With Dame Kiri Te Kanawa, Thomas Hampson, Leontina Vaduva and Graham Johnson, to name a few.